 libbi comes in various system sizes from 5.1kWh to 20.4kWh.
 It is modular by design which means a 5.1kWh system can easily be upgraded to up to 20.4kWh, if required.

 libbi has the option of 2 inverters; a 3.68kW and a 5kW.
-You will need to discuss with your customer and decide which option is most suited to their install specific requirements.
+You will need to decide which option is most suited to the install specific requirements.